jamesj0918/scheduler-1/README.md

 ## Features
 * Provides a list of possible scenarios of lectures.
 * Ability to create a break time in schedules.
-* REST API Service support for various platforms.
+* REST API support for various platforms.
 * Categorizing lectures by searching lecture titles from [NAVER Book](https://book.naver.com/).

 ## API Endpoints